You are here

 The Community-Based Participatory Research Program (CBPR) is designed to promote collaborative research between scientific researchers and members of the community through the joint design and implementation of intervention research projects targeting health disparities in underserved populations including racial and ethnic minorities, rural populations, and individuals of low socio-economic status.

 The ultimate goal is to foster sustainable efforts at the community level that will accelerate the translation of research advances to health disparity populations and eliminate health disparities.
 The CBPR Initiative has three phases.
 It starts with a three year planning grant, followed by a competitive five year intervention grant and concludes with a competitive three year information dissemination grant.
 This is a long term commitment by the NIMHD with potential funding for up to 11 years in individual CBPR projects.

-The Academic Research Enhancement Award: Enhancing Health Disparities Research at Undergraduate Institutions supports small-scale research projects at institutions of higher education to expose students to meritorious research and to strengthen the research environment at the institution.
+The Academic Research Enhancement Award (AREA): Enhancing Health Disparities Research at Undergraduate Institutions supports small-scale research projects at institutions of higher education to expose students to meritorious research and to strengthen the research environment at the institution.

 The NIH Medical Research Scholars Program (MRSP)

 NIMHD cosponsors this competitive, rigorous, comprehensive, year-long residential research enrichment program for medical, dental, and veterinary students.
 Located on the NIH Intramural research campus in Bethesda, Maryland, the program engages scholars in a mentored basic, translational, or clinical research project in an area that matches their personal interests and career/research goals.